WebAccessVL: Violation-Aware VLM for Web Accessibility: Approach

 To our knowledge, no public datasets are available for training models to refine webpage HTML to follow accessibility guidelines.
 To address this issue, we collect a dataset and will make it publicly available.

-\myparagraph{Dataset construction methodology.} To construct a set of websites' HTML, we randomly sampled 2,500 websites from a large-scale HTML dataset provided by~\citet{websight}.
+\myparagraph{Dataset construction methodology.} To construct a set of websites' HTML, we randomly sampled 1,500 websites from a large-scale HTML dataset provided by~\citet{websight}.
 During sampling, we verify the availability of essential assets (\eg, images and icons).
 Websites with missing assets that led to rendering errors were excluded.
-To ensure reproducibility and prevent similar issues, we save all required assets locally.
+To ensure reproducibility, we have saved all required assets locally.

 To annotate the HTML files, an annotator modifies the code and repeatedly renders each webpage to ensure that its visual design remains consistent with the original version.
-We use an industrial-grade accessibility checker developed by IBM~\cite{checker} to minimize accessibility violations to the best of their ability. {\it On average, this process takes approximately 7–10 minutes per webpage.} Notably, due to the technical complexity of the task, the annotator requires an advanced degree in computer science.
+We use an industrial-grade accessibility checker developed by IBM~\cite{checker} to minimize accessibility violations to the best of the annotator's ability. {\it On average, this process takes approximately 7 to 10 minutes per webpage.} Notably, due to the technical complexity of the task, the annotator requires an advanced degree in computer science.

 \myparagraph{Dataset statistics.} We analyzed the distribution of the collected websites, focusing on the types of accessibility violations and their dependence on visual versus textual information.
 Among the 26 violation categories, we identified 8 that correspond to vision-related tasks requiring visual understanding.
-Our analysis shows that \textit{35.8\% of violations involve vision-related factors}, while the remaining 64.2\% are purely language-based, indicating that visual information cannot be overlooked.
+Our analysis shows that \textit{35.8\% of violations involve vision-related factors}, while the remaining 64.2\% are purely language-based, indicating that visual information should not be overlooked.
 Below, we briefly describe the major violation types; additional details are provided in Appendix~\secref{supp_sec:violation_details}.